robseb/rsyocto/README.md

 **With my first versions I got only positive feedback from the community.
 However,...**

 **This project is by far not finished and issue free.
 I will continue my work and upload newer versions.
-I invite everybody to submit issues, comments and ideas.**
+I invite everybody to submit issues, comments and ideas and to support me in other ways...**

 <br>